brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - For Java 8 users: Red Hat builds OpenJDK with the Shenandoah GC.
 If GraalVM 21 is still stuttering, it may be worth a try with `-XX:+UseShenandoahGC`: https://access.redhat.com/products/openjdk

+- Recommended values for `MaxGCPauseMillis` range from 50 (one Minecraft tick) to 200 (Aikar's chosen value), and may have a significant effect on client smoothness in particular.

 Benchmarks
 ------
 15%+ improvement in chunk generation and server startup time.
 Actual data coming Soon(TM).